Manwel Dimech: Posthumous recognition

 On October 14, 2012, the discovery of new Dimech manuscripts was announced dating from the last three years of his exile.
 The manuscripts contain an extensive work in English made up of thousands of aphorisms, and some fables, epitaphs and poems.
 The discovery was made in two phases, in 2002 and 2009.
 Dimech's work was published in 2012 by Sensiela Kotba Socjalisti, SKS, as Aphorisms: Wisdom of a philosopher in exile.

 In April 2013, Karl Fiorini composed a work called 'Sinfonietta Pro Populo' based on the 'Innu Malti' (the Maltese Hymn) written by Dimech.
 He created a refined symphony which placed revolutionary aspirations within the modern parameters of music.
 The Malta Philharmonic Orchestra, notwithstanding all the problems with which it was faced, emerged triumphant under the musical directorship of Brian Schembri.

 A year later, in June 2014, Henry Frendo published yet other hitherto unknown manuscripts belonging to Dimech dating from the early 1880s (when Dimech was still in prison).
 The publication, Dimech's Lost Prison Poems (Midsea Books), contains poems by Dimech (some of which signed and dated in his own hand), and letters received by Dimech while in prison.

 National recognition

 As a sign of national recognition, on November 10, 2012, the President of Malta, George Abela, unveiled in St John Street, Valletta, a commemorative plaque marking the birthplace of Dimech.
-A year later, on October 13, 2013, the Prime Minister of Malta, Dr Joseph Muscat, unveiled in Qormi another commemorative plaque marking the spot were, in 1912, Dimech had been stoned by a mob.
+A year later, on October 13, 2013, the Prime Minister of Malta, Joseph Muscat, unveiled in Qormi another commemorative plaque marking the spot were, in 1912, Dimech had been stoned by a mob.
 On September 5, 2014, exactly 100 years to the day since the beginning of Dimech's exile, the President of Malta, Marie Louise Coleiro Preca, unveiled, close to the Customs house at Valletta (from where Dimech was sent to his exile), yet another commemorative plaque marking the event.

 In 2021, a musical about his life was written and subsequently staged at Kordin prison where Dimech spent a large part of his formative years.
-Veteran actor Joseph Zammit starred in the titular role, firmly putting his name down in the history books alongside Manwel Dimech with aplomb.
+Veteran actor Joseph Zammit starred in the titular role.